 Gish Gallop: When will you be heading back?

 Titor: Well, I know I said in the future we don’t like you, which is true, but it sure seems like you have more fun.
-Things are more exciting in 2016.
-I’d have to say my favorite thing about 2016 is In-n-Out Burger.
+Things were more exciting in 2016.
+I’d have to say my favorite thing about 2019 is In-n-Out Burger.
 We don’t have them in the future as most food service is automated.
-The whole experience is fun and I love the secret menu thing.
+The whole experience is fun, and I love the secret menu thing.
 There was this guy in the late 20s [2020s] who wrote this history of In-n-Out Burger and how they came to dominate and revolutionize the restaurant business for the good.

 Titor: A Dodge RAM 3500.
 I need a vehicle with a strong suspension system to handle the weight of the distortion unit.
 It’s bumpier going back than it is coming here.
 You folks can keep my old pickup.